Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Abstract

 \section{Abstract}

-The success of deep reinforcement learning (DRL) is due to the power of learning a representation that is suitable for the underlying exploration and exploitation task.
-However, existing provable reinforcement learning algorithms with linear function approximation often assume the feature representation is known and fixed.
-In order to understand how representation learning can improve the efficiency of RL, we study representation learning for a class of low-rank Markov Decision Processes (MDPs) where the transition kernel can be represented in a bilinear form.
-We propose a provably efficient algorithm called \algname that can simultaneously learn the representation and perform exploration.
-We show that \algname always performs no worse than a state-of-the-art algorithm without representation learning, and will be strictly better in terms of sample efficiency if the function class of representations enjoys a certain mild ``coverage'' property over the whole state-action space.
+The success of deep reinforcement learning (DRL) lies in its ability to learn a representation that is well-suited for the exploration and exploitation task.
+To understand how the choice of representation can improve the efficiency of reinforcement learning (RL), we study representation selection for a class of low-rank Markov Decision Processes (MDPs) where the transition kernel can be represented in a bilinear form.
+We propose an efficient algorithm, called \algname, for representation learning in both online and offline RL.
+Specifically, we show that the online version of \algname, called \algname-UCB, always performs no worse than the state-of-the-art algorithm without representation selection, and achieves a strictly better constant regret if the representation function class has a "coverage" property over the entire state-action space.
+For the offline counterpart, \algname-LCB, we show that the algorithm can find the optimal policy if the representation class can cover the state-action space and achieves gap-dependent sample complexity.
+This is the first result with constant sample complexity for representation learning in offline RL.